PrincetonUniversity/cnh/Analysis/Harvesting_Strategies/motivation.md

 + So here I'm thinking that the system constraints broadly shape foraging strategy.
 + But there doesn't exist a broad conceptual framework for predicting under what system conditions we should get what type of foraging strategy.

+Motivations

++ Fisheries science: harvesting models commonly assume that harvesting behavior is fixed according to management rules and does not respond to changes in fish abundance and distribution.

 Definitions - but what is a foraging strategy?

 + I don't know.